top of page

 katy perry instagram page

-Other than Instagram, the platforms I did find were either geared toward mid-to-large-tier artists (TopFan and With the Band, requiring 150k fans minimum) or were weaning in popularity, such as ReverbNation.
+Other than Instagram, the platforms I did find were either geared toward mid-to-large-tier artists (TopFan and With the Band, requiring 150k fans minimum) or were waning in popularity, such as ReverbNation.

 competitive analysis table